nhsconnect/ITK3-FHIR-eDischarge/pages/design/build_allergy_list.md

 The category of the identified substance, this may be of use to receivers and can be populated with a value from the FHIR required ValueSet <b>AllergyIntoleranceCategory</b>.

 ## AllergyIntolerance.criticality ##
-This FHIR element may be used to express life threatening (hight) in conjunction with <b>AllergyIntolerance.severity</b> FHIR element.
+This FHIR element may be used to express life threatening (high) in conjunction with <b>AllergyIntolerance.severity</b> FHIR element.

 ## AllergyIntolerance.lastOccurrence ##
 This FHIR element may be used to represents the date and/or time of the last known occurrence of a reaction event.
 May be populated if known.